PSYCHOL 7330 - Evidence-based Practice

 - Communication with students via Announcements and Discussion Board

-- Submission of assessment
+- Submission of assessments

-- Access to resources such as additional readings
+- Access to resources such as additional readings and the Yaitya Parunna module

 - Self-directed learning activities